aishwaryarevalli/codsoft.tasks/README.md

 # codsoftnumbergame
-This repository contain Java code for Guessing Number Game
+This repository contain Java code for codsoft internship tasks.